ubports/installer-configs/README.md

 ## Contributing

 If you want to add a or improve a device, run `npm run validate` to make sure your file follows the specification and `npm run lint` to make it pretty.
+You can use `npm run checkdownloads` to make sure all files download successfully.

 You can use your local config file with the [UBports Installer](https://github.com/ubports/ubports-installer) by supplying the `--file` or `-f` flag: